The Bayesian Learning Rule: Deep-Learning Algorithms from the Bayesian Learning Rule

-OGN's uncertainty estimates can be improved by using variational-Bayesian inference.
-This improves over Laplace's method by using the stationarity conditions (\cref{eq:conv_cond_1,eq:conv_cond_2}) with an expectation over $q(\vparam)$ \citep{Opper:09}.
+OGN's uncertainty estimates can be improved further by relaxing the approximation made by the delta method and using Bayesian averaging through variational inference.
+This improves over Laplace's method by using the stationarity conditions (\cref{eq:conv_cond_1,eq:conv_cond_2}) where Bayesian averaging is employed through an expectation over $q(\vparam)$ \citep{Opper:09}.
 The variational solution is slightly different than Laplace's method and is expected to be more robust due to the averaging over $q_*(\vparam)$ in \cref{eq:conv_cond_1,eq:conv_cond_2}.
-Two such situations are illustrated in \cref{fig:bayes_robust}, one corresponding to an asymmetric loss where the Bayesian solution avoids a region with extremely high loss (\cref{fig:bayes_robust_1}), and the other one where it seeks a more stable solution involving a wide and shallow minima compared to a sharp and deep minima (\cref{fig:bayes_robust_2}).
+Two such situations are illustrated in \cref{fig:bayes_robust}, one corresponding to an asymmetric loss where the Bayesian solution avoids a region with extremely high loss (\cref{fig:bayes_robust_1}), and the other one where it seeks a more stable solution involving a wide and shallow minimum compared to a sharp and deep minimum (\cref{fig:bayes_robust_2}).
 Such situations are hypothesised to exist in deep-learning problems \citep{hochreiter1997flat, hochreiter1995simplifying, keskar2016large}, where a good performance of stochastic optimization methods is attributed to their ability to find shallow minima \citep{dziugaite2017computing}.
 Similar strategies exist in stochastic search and global optimization literature where a kernel is used to convolve/smooth the objective function, like in Gaussian homotopy continuation method~\citep{mobahi2015theoretical}, optimization by smoothing~\citep{leordeanu2008smoothing}, graduated optimization method \citep{hazan2016graduated}, and evolution strategies \citep{huning1976evolutionsstrategie, wierstra2008natural}.
-The benefit of the Bayesian approach is that this kernel corresponds to $q(\vparam)$ which adapts itself from data and is learned through the BLR.
+The stochastic noise in these methods is akin to the Bayesian noise injected through the distribution $q(\vparam)$.
+Unlike the `unregulated' noise in these methods, the benefit of the Bayesian approach is that the noise source $q(\vparam)$ can adapt itself from data by using the BLR.